 Roxanna Elden speaks to audiences around the country about teaching, writing, teaching writing, and writing about teaching.
-This has included a wide range of speaking engagements, from keynote speeches at national conferences to humor writing workshops.
-A more complete list of past speaking topics is below.
+Her experience includes a wide range of speaking engagements, from keynote speeches at national conferences to writing workshops.
 To see an example of Roxanna’s speaking style, watch this TED-style talk on The Myth of the Super Teacher.
-To inquire about speaking availability and fees, please email firstname.lastname@example.org.
+To inquire about speaking availability and fees, please email email@example.com.